Skip to content

 Composer

 Award-winning composer Nick Storring creates scores for performers, but has also generated a body of multi-layered recorded work consisting of his own performances on a wide and largely acoustic variety of instruments.
 He has collaborated with a number of leading artists and organizations in contemporary music including Montréal’s AKOUSMA Festival, Oxford UK’s Audiograft Festival, the Esprit Orchestra, Arraymusic, Soundstreams, Eve Egoyan, Thin Edge New Music Collective, Quatuor Bozzini and Vancouver New Music.
-His recordings have appeared on acclaimed experimental music imprints such as Orange Milk, Notice Recordings and Entr’acte.
-Storring’s interest in parallel art-forms has translated into several film and theatre scores as well as collaborations with choreographers such as Yvonne Ng, Deepti Gupta, and Brandy Leary.
-His music for ‘ambient gaming environment’ Tentacle was mounted with the work at the Museum of Modern Art.
+His recordings have appeared on acclaimed experimental music imprints such as We Are Busy Bodies, Orange Milk, Mappa, and Entr’acte.
+Storring’s interest in parallel art-forms has translated into several film and theatre scores as well as collaborations with choreographers such as Sylvie Bouchard, Yvonne Ng, Deepti Gupta, and Brandy Leary.

 Sim Suzer (Photo by David Cooper)